top of page

 Why Timing Matters

-The central issue is not whether the easement should ultimately be kept or rejected.
+The central issue is not whether the declaration should ultimately be kept or rejected.

 It is the sequence of decision-making.